open-ephys/stimjim/README.md

 # Getting started using Stimjim:

-To generate a pulse train, you first need to send a serial command, terminated by a newline (\n) in order to define a pulse train.
+To generate a pulse train, you first need to send a serial command, terminated by a newline (\n) in order to define a PulseTrain.
 An example command would be:

     S0,0,1,2000,1000000; 100,0,150; -100,-100,200

-The "S" is to *s*pecify the parameters of a pulse train, and the zero immediately following the S implies that we are going to set parameters for PulseTrain #0.
-The code provided here allows Stimjim to store 10 different PulseTrain parameter sets.
+The "S" is to *s*pecify the parameters of a pulse train, and the zero immediately following the S implies that we are going to set parameters for PulseTrain 0.
+The code provided here allows Stimjim to store 100 different PulseTrain parameter sets.
 If any comma- and semicolon-separated numbers appear following the S, they are the pulse train parameters.
-A command that simply consists of "S0" will result in simply printing out the current parameters of PulseTrain #0.
+A command that simply consists of "S0" will result in simply printing out the current parameters of PulseTrain 0.

 Once a PulseTrain is defined, to run it you would send a command of the form:

     T0

-This tells Stimjim to start running PulseTrain #0.
+This tells Stimjim to start running PulseTrain 0.
 If we had parameterized PulseTrain #3, we could just as easily run PulseTrain #3 with the command "T3".

 ##  Parameterization